I’m Jocelyn Mueller

 A Little About Me

-I am a first-year PhD student at the University of South Florida studying romantic relationships and sexual health under Dr. Juliana French.
-I use a variety of research methods (e.g., experimental, observational, ecological momentary assessment) to examine the effects of hormonal birth control, dyadic conflict, and relationship quality.
+I am a first-year PhD student at the University of South Florida.
+Using a variety of research methods (e.g., experimental, observational, and ecological momentary assessment), to examine how factors such as hormonal birth control, dyadic conflict, and substance use influence romantic relationship quality and dynamics.

-Previously, I was a research coordinator on other NIH-funded studies.
+Previously, I was a research assistant on other NIH-funded studies.
 See my current and past projects below!

 -